 5 Things to do While Waiting for Spring

 Ahh, Spring.
-We can feel it coming though it is still a few weeks away.
-But, we are eager to be back in the garden!
-So, in anticipation of the season, here are a few things you can do to prep your yard for a great start to growing in 2020:
+Though it is a few weeks away, we can feel it coming and are eager to be back in the garden!
+In anticipation of the season, here are a few things you can do to prep your yard for a great start to growing:

 - Clean up the leftovers.
 We all do our best to get the leaves and spent perennials up and off the lawn and garden beds before the snow fell, but sometimes the snow catches us and those items stay frozen under the snow all winter.
-While the ground is frozen, it isn’t a big deal, but once the thaws have started (which, they have), it is important to get that debris off the ground.
-Reasons for this are all those decomposing leaves create spots where fungus and mold can thrive.
-It’s easier to clean them up now than to spend the months ahead combating the effects.
+While the ground is frozen, it isn’t a big deal, but once the thaws start, it is important to get that debris off the ground.

 - Seeds, glorious seeds!
 Part of the fun we have this time of year is starting our seeds for the season.
 Vegetables, flowers, herbs….a plethora of options and such a fun project while we wait for the last of the winter doldrums to fade away.
 Read our blog on seeding advice, and come pick up those fabulous little seed packets today.
 We are fully stocked and ready to help you get that garden growing.